Offshore Trusts for Asset Protection

 Under this structure, an offshore trust is created together with a domestic asset protection plan.
 The domestic plan consists of one or more vehicles such as Limited Liability Companies, Family Limited Partnerships, Family Savings Trusts, Private Retirement Plans, or Domestic Asset Protection Trusts.

 Assets such as savings, real state and interests in other entities and businesses are transferred into an asset protection plan structured to accommodate these assets.
-Ownership of the domestic entities is transferred to the Offshore Trust or the Offshore Trust can serve as Beneficiary of any domestic trusts which are created.
+Ownership of the domestic entities is transferred to the Offshore Trust or it can serve as Beneficiary of any domestic trusts which are created.

 When assets consist of investment properties an LLC can be added to own the investment properties.